 All three programs of study are offered on the Knoxville and Nashville campuses and through the Online MSSW Program.
-The online program and the Nashville hybrid program is designed to accommodate students who work and/or have obligations that prohibit attendance of courses through a traditional, face- to-face program.
-Field sites are secured within the student's geographic location.
+The online program and the Nashville hybrid program are designed to accommodate students who work and/or have obligations that prohibit attendance of courses through a traditional, face- to-face program.
+Field sites are secured within the student's geographic location if at all possible.